 College of Alameda collaborated with the District Department of Risk Management to conduct a risk management assessment of College facilities and made recommendations to the College Facilities or College Health & Safety Committees that inform the College Maintenance and Repairs Priority Needs List.
 The College of Alameda, as part of its commitment to student learning and safe working conditions for all employees, consistently accesses facilities and mitigates any identified deficiency.
 To continue to meet this standard the College identified, as an actionable improvement plan, the completion of a risk management assessment of College facilities.
 As part of the College's planning framework this process began in spring 2015 in collaboration with District General Services Department.
 An example of that strengthened collaboration includes the creation of the new collaborative Leadership Team meetings, which consist of leadership from both the College and the District service centers, like General Services, as delineated by function to ensure accountability.
-The collaborative leadership team reviews and assesses progress on work orders, procurement, timelines, and project deliverables [CR.14.1].
+The collaborative leadership team reviews and assesses progress on work orders, procurement, timelines, and project deliverables.
+[CR.14.1]

-As part of the continuous health and safety assessment of facilities, a Request for Proposal (RFP) to conduct an Americans with Disabilities Act (ADA) Self Evaluation and Transition Plan was posted for companies to bid on the scope of work initially in February 2015 and March 2015 [CR.14.2; CR.14.3; CR.14.4], and then again in June 2015 [CR.14.5; CR.14.6; CR.14.7; CR.14.8; CR.14.9; CR.14.10] [Linked to District Recommendation 3].
+As part of the continuous health and safety assessment of facilities, a Request for Proposal (RFP) to conduct an Americans with Disabilities Act (ADA) Self Evaluation and Transition Plan was posted for companies to bid on the scope of work initially in February 2015 and March 2015 (PCCD Bid No. 14-15/16) [CR.14.2; CR.14.3; CR.14.4], and then again in June 2015 (PCCD Bid No. 14-15/42) [CR.14.5; CR.14.6; CR.14.7; CR.14.8; CR.14.9; CR.14.10].
+Bids for the second RFP were due On July 23, 2015 and then an addendum was issued extending the deadline to July 30, 2015.
+On July 1, 2015, a mandatory pre-proposal meeting was held in the District Boardroom with nine bidders attending.
 During the fall semester of 2015, members of the College Facilities and Health and Safety Committees met with District General Services Department members to evaluate RFP bids for ADA evaluation vendors [CR.14.11].
 Evaluated score sheets for each vendor were submitted to the DGS Department November 2015.
 The Peralta Community College District Board approved the selection of a vendor at their December 8, 2015 meeting [CR.14.12] and updated this approval, noting a correction in the selected vendor, at their January 5, 2016 meeting [CR.14.13].

 The College of Alameda's Health and Safety Committee and Facilities Committee regularly discuss items related to risk management and make recommendations to the College President.
 [CR.14.14].
 College of Alameda's District Facilities Committee (DFC) representatives regularly report back on campus updates at DFC meetings [CR.14.15; CR.14.16; CR.14.17; CR.14.18].
-The College's Health and Safety Committee coordinated emergency preparedness drills including the Great California Shake Out Drill (10/15/15) [CR.14.19], Emergency evacuation drill (11/18/15), flex day Active Shooter Training for faculty, staff and administration (01/21/16) [CR.14.20].
-An additional emergency evacuation drill was held for evening classes on May, 11, 2016.